 When I talk about embracing numbers, I’m not speaking of simply keeping track of day-to-day expenses.
 Although that’s important, what’s more important is understanding and studying your cash flow, then experimenting with various ideas to enhance revenue and/or reduce expenses.
-Often little changes can mean the difference between making and losing money.
+Often, little changes can mean the difference between making money and losing it.

 It’s tragic to allow an otherwise great business idea to be crippled by a lack of attention to detail.

 5. Be willing to keep learning